project-alice-assistant/ProjectAliceSkills/Tools/JsonValidator/README.md

 1) All dialog Templates have the same JSON Syntax, which is tested using the following JSON Schema [dialog-schema.json](https://github.com/project-alice-powered-by-snips/ProjectAliceModules/blob/master/Tools/JsonValidator/dialog-schema.json).
 2) The different translations should have the same slots (slotnames).
 The other settings of the slots like values ect. can be different.
 3) There are no duplicates in the utterances. *Duplicates should not improve the performance, but from reports currently still improve it, so this is more of a warning*
+4) Every slot used in the intents is either defined in the same dialogFile, a module that is in the list of required modules of the installer, the core modules, or is a integrated slot of snips like *snips/numbers*

 ***Currently this does not validate whether the utterances are correct, which will be added at a later point***